Photographs on this page were taken by the author in 2016 and 2017.

 In Addis Ababa alone, estimates are that as many as 100,000 children, possibly even more, live on the streets.
 Add to that the homeless adults and families in Addis and elsewhere, and the number is not known, but it is staggering!

 And we haven’t added yet the huge number of people who live on the edge, at risk of losing their basic security at a moment’s notice.
 When I lived in Ethiopia, I met many people who earned barely enough money to pay their rent and buy basic food, and I saw how precarious their lives were.
-Loss of a job, a serious illness or accident, loss of a working spouse, for example, can put someone onto the streets at a moment’s notice.
+Loss of a job, a serious illness or accident, loss of a working spouse, for example, can put someone on the streets at a moment’s notice.

 In the countryside, as we speak, severe drought has put millions of poor Ethiopians at risk for famine.
 As of May, 2017, eight million Ethiopians (and rising) are in need of emergency food aid.